© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ring cairn 310m north of Woodhead on Harden Moor is a scheduled monument protected by Historic England under reference 1018237.
 View the official record →

-Ring cairn 310m north of Woodhead on Harden Moor is a Bronze Age funerary monument located in Yorkshire.
+Ring cairn 310m north of Woodhead on Harden Moor is a Bronze Age funerary monument situated in the upland landscape of Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018237.

 Ring cairn 310m north of Woodhead on Harden Moor is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018237.